patrickfung/okta.github.io/_source/_posts/2017-06-13-add-authentication-angular-pwa.md

 **Changelog:**

 * Feb 23, 2018: Updated to use Spring Boot 1.5.10 and Angular CLI 1.6.7.
 See the code changes in the [example app on GitHub](https://github.com/oktadeveloper/okta-spring-boot-angular-pwa-example/pull/7).
-Changes to this article can be viewed [okta/okta.github.io#1770](https://github.com/okta/okta.github.io/pull/1770).
+You can see changes to this article in [okta/okta.github.io#1794](https://github.com/okta/okta.github.io/pull/1794).